DarkGhostHunter/Laraflow/README.md

 echo $flow->isProduction(); // false..
 ```

+On the backstage, this package registers two Services Providers:

+* `FlowHelpersServiceProvider` loads the configuration, middleware and other helpers.
-On the backstage, this package registers two Services Providers. `FlowServiceProvider` binds Flow inside the Service Container as a [deferred Service Provider](https://laravel.com/docs/5.7/providers#deferred-providers), and the other `FlowHelpersServiceProvider` loads the configuration, middleware and other helpers.
+* `FlowServiceProvider` binds Flow inside the Service Container as a [deferred Service Provider](https://laravel.com/docs/5.7/providers#deferred-providers), along with the other services.

-This ensures the configuration will be always loaded, but the Flow SDK will only load when called.
+This ensures the configuration will be always loaded first, and the Flow SDK only when called in your code.

 ## License